roar109/jndi-utils/README.md

 ## How?
 ###### Edit the `src/resources/properties.properties` file and change the properties:

-Add a value to the property `jndi` for example `someService/1.0.0/soap/url`
+Add a value to the property `jndi` for example `someService/1.0.0/soap/url`, also you can use multiple jndi definitions separated by comma. i.e. `someService/1.0.0/soap/url,someXService/1.1.0/soap/url`

 Add a value to the property `server` for example `jnp://dev-jndi:8080`